wisespira/ESO-National-Demand-Model/README.md

 <img width="700" src="https://raw.githubusercontent.com/wisespira/ESO-National-Demand-Model/master/imgs/2019adjVS2019.png">
 </p>

 The assumption proved correct that the days of the week were more relevant in general.
-However, It would be interesting to look for dates which the calender aligned set did better as it may highlight other key elements.
+However, It would be interesting to look for dates which the calender aligned set did better as it may highlight other key features.

 <a name="Feature-selection"></a>
 <h3 align="center">Feature Selection</h3>